-AmeriSpeak panel weights, including both household level and person level weights, are develop ped to account for the probabilities of selection of the housing units, adjustments for unknown eligibility of the housing units, nonresponse associated with panel recruitments, panel attrition, nonresponse from secondary panel members21, and raking ratio adjustments to external population benchmarks.
+AmeriSpeak panel weights, including both household level and person level weights, are developed to account for the probabilities of selection of the housing units, adjustments for unknown eligibility of the housing units, nonresponse associated with panel recruitments, panel attrition, nonresponse from secondary panel members, and raking ratio adjustments to external population benchmarks.
 More specifically, the weighting steps for panel weights are as follows, with details provided below:

-- Compute household level base weights.
+- Compute household-level base weights.

 - Adjustments for unknown eligibility.

 - Adjustments for household nonresponse.

 - Adjustments to household population benchmarks (this yields the final household-level panel weights).

-- Initial person level weights.

-- Adjustments for within household nonresponse.

-- Raking ratio adjustments to person level population benchmarks (this yields the final person level panel weights).